CHILDREN IN WORSHIP

 We are also initiating the following to help the parents of younger children stay more involved and connected in worship:

 - The Bride’s Room will also serve as a Cry Room/Nursing Room.
 A limited selection of toys, books, and facilities will be put in place.
 The doors from the Bride’s Room to the Rotunda will remain closed.
-However, at 9a.m., parents will be able to follow the liturgy via the TV already installed.
+However, at 9:00 a.m., parents will be able to follow the liturgy via the TV installed in that room.

-- Children’s Worship Bags remain available to families.
+- Children’s Worship Bags are available to families.

 We ask every member to help ensure that these resources are made known to visitors and new members.
 This is our common ministry of hospitality.